timtebeek/break-your-testing-habits/site/docs/recipe-development/recipe-development.md

 After completing the exercises:

-1. Run `mvn clean compile` to generate recipes
+1. Run `mvn clean compile` to generate recipes.
-2. Run `mvn test` to verify all tests pass
+2. Run `mvn test` to verify all tests pass.
-3. Try applying your recipes to the `books` module
+3. Try applying your recipes to the `books` module.
-4. Experiment with more complex transformation patterns
+4. Experiment with more complex transformation patterns.
 5. Share your recipes with the community!